How to explain non-additive measures, Part 3: order-statistics decomposition

 The name “LEstimated VaR” refers to the term “L-estimator” – a linear combination of order statistics – as we’ll be zooming in the tail scenario, that has been identified as the VaR scenario for the parent portfolio to break down the portfolio’s VaR into the sum of contributions by sub-portfolios.

-Such contribution analysis calculations are very hard, if not impossible to do with common data aggregation tools but easy with atoti using “parent” and “sibling” data relationships which allows you to navigate any hierarchy of data and implement your on-the-fly allocation rules.
+Such contribution analysis calculations are very hard, if not impossible to do with common data aggregation tools but easy with Atoti using “parent” and “sibling” data relationships which allows you to navigate any hierarchy of data and implement your on-the-fly allocation rules.

 Solution #3: LEstimated VaR